javialsal/javialsal/README.md

 After 6 years of experience MarCom positions, I now wish to acquire technical skills to complete my marketing and communication background.
-That is why I decided to join Le Wagon in April 2023 to learn how to code, get to know the tech ecosystem and face new challenges!
+That is why I decided to join <a href="https://github.com/lewagon">Le Wagon </a>in April 2023 to learn how to code, get to know the tech ecosystem and face new challenges!

 <!--